 A fireproof stone building, 28 x 50 feet in dimensions, was erected by Capt.
 Peer at Grindstone City, in 1884.
 It is two stories in height, and he has his residence on the upper floor.
 The lower story is occupied as a store.

 The marriage of Capt.
-Peer to Euphemia Westbrook took place on his farm near Marine City, St. Clair County, in 1839* Four children were born to them, viz.: Arthur H., who resides in Chicago and has been the owner and captain of a vessel a number of years ; Charlotte E. , who is the wife of William H. Cooper, a merchant at Port Austin, Two children are deceased.
+Peer to Euphemia Westbrook took place on his farm near Marine City, St. Clair County, in 1839* Four children were born to them, viz.: Arthur H., who resides in Chicago and has been the owner and captain of a vessel several years; Charlotte E., who is the wife of William H. Cooper, a merchant at Port Austin, Two children are deceased.
 The mother died in 1859, at Port Huron.
 She was the daughter of Capt.
 Andrew Westbrook, who was prominent in the war of 1812, the second marriage of Capt.
 Peer took place at Port Huron, November 6, 1869, to Sarah L. Hawkins.
-She was born in Geneva, N. Y.
+She was born in Geneva, New York